Broadband Connectivity

-Satellite communications services are capable of providing broadband connectivity to rural and remote areas of the country where it remains uneconomical for terrestrial services to deploy and provide both speeds and prices comparable to terrestrial alternatives.
-These services are available directly to the consumer today, covering all 50 states and delivering broadband offerings of up to 220 megabits per second (Mbps) or more to millions of customers nationwide.
+Satellite communications services can provide broadband connectivity to rural and remote areas of the country where it remains uneconomical for terrestrial services, including fiber, to deploy.
+These services are available directly to the consumer today, covering all 50 states and delivering broadband download speeds of up to 150 to 220 megabits per second (Mbps) or more to millions of customers nationwide.
 Satellite broadband is also used by business and government enterprises, for both fixed and mobile purposes, using a range of spectral bands to deliver assured access to broadband communications.
 Further, satellites are providing critical backhaul Internet connectivity to local Internet Service Providers and community institutions in remote locations.

 Who Uses Satellite Broadband